What do I need to know about respiratory infections in children?

 What causes ear infections?

-Children commonly get middle ear infections, meaning that there are bacteria behind the ear drum.
+Children commonly get middle ear infections, which means that there are bacteria behind the ear drum.
 Pain is the main symptom.
+Ear infections are not contagious.

-- Complications can include a small tear in the ear drum, which heals quickly.
+Complications can include a small tear in the ear drum, which causes drainage to come out of the ear.
+The tear heals quickly.

 What is pink eye?